 She frowned.
 “What do you mean?”

 “Vasher was being employed by some of the Pahn Kahl scribes in the palace,” Vasher said.
-“They wanted to start a war between Idris and Hallandren in the hopes that it would weaken both and let Pahn Kahl gain independence.”
+“They wanted to start a war between Idris and Hallandren in the hopes that it would weaken both kingdoms and let Pahn Kahl gain independence.”

 “So?
 Denth is dead now.”

-“So are the scribes who had the Command Phrases for the Hallandren Lifeless armies,” Vasher said.
+“So are the scribes who had the Command Phrases for the Lifeless armies,” Vasher said.
 “And they already sent the troops marching.
 They left the city over an hour ago, charging for Idris.”

 Vivenna felt a numbness.